 Potential Side Effects of L-Isoleucine

-There are no reported side effects of the supplement yet unable to take the optimal dosage that best suits you may result to stomach upset and indigestion.
+There are no reported side effects of the supplement, yet unable to take the optimal dosage that best suits you may result in stomach upset and indigestion.

 Q: What is L-isoleucine?